occrg/playlists-analyser/README.md

 # Playlists Analyser
 ## Description
-A tool that analyses the songs in Spotify playlists and how the features of the songs differ in each.
+A tool that visualises the qualities of songs in a set of Spotify playlists and converts this into a readable form to create a physical manifestation of this visualisation.

 ## Current functionality
 The application currently takes a list of Spotify playlists and returns a flat list of tracks with their names, artists and qualities from the [Track Analysis API](https://rapidapi.com/soundnet-soundnet-default/api/track-analysis/playground/apiendpoint_78b81b32-03a1-4044-aa46-ac17aa2528fe).
 It then aggregates the tracks' data by their playlist.